KhushbuChouhan44/Cyclistic-CapstoneProject/README.md

 For ggmap- http://journal.r-project.org/archive/2013-1/kahle-wickham.pdf, https://cran.r-project.org/web/packages/ggmap/citation.html

-Hit me a star⭐ right above if you like it!
+Hit me a ⭐ right above if you like it!